 Before your trip, take pictures of receipts for your valuables and upload them to the cloud.
 That way if something does get stolen, you can access them easily and send the copies straight to the insurance company.

-Be sure to check out our Travel Planning homepage for resources on everything you need to know from how to get started to packing, budgeting and more!
+Be sure to check out our Travel Planning Homepage for resources on everything you need to know about how to plan a trip, from packing to budgeting and more!
 Or you can read some of our favorite articles about planning your next trip below.

-Save this to Pinterest for later!
+Save this article on Pinterest for later!

 We want to hear from you!